rlugojr/Scrawl-canvas/contributor-readme.txt

     $ git add -A
     $ git commit -m "new release: [next.version.tag] - [brief details of the changes]"

-> finish the release

-    $ git flow release finish [next.version.tag]

 > and push everything to GitHub

     $ git push
     $ git push --tags

-I'm still working out how releases are published on the GitHub website.
-At the moment I'm doing releases manually on the website in addition to the above steps.
-This is probably a Bad Approach, and anyone willing to offer me A Clue on how to do it properly will have my deepest gratitude.
+> make a pull request on GitHub

 # Docker

-I'm very new to Docker, but in an attempt to solve the very, very slow server situation I'm playing with an nginx docker container.
+An alternative to the (very, very) slow grunt server situation

+1. Install docker

 https://www.docker.com/
 https://docs.docker.com/engine/userguide/containers/usingdocker/
 https://hub.docker.com/_/nginx/

-I've added a Dockerfile and .dockerignore files to the base of the git.

-In the docker quickstart shell

-> docker build -t scrawl-canvas-docker </absolute/path/to/local/scrawl-canvas/directory>
-(do once, can also, in the quickstart shell, navigate to the scrawl folder and run '> docker build -t scrawl-canvas-docker .')
+2. In the docker quickstart shell, navigate to the cloned Scrawl-canvas directory

-> docker rm scrawl-nginx (if run previously)
-> docker run --name scrawl-nginx -d -p 8080:80 scrawl-canvas-docker

-When opening the docker quickstart shell (on windows using virtualbox) the text under the whale gives info about connecting to the virtual machine - for me this is 'default' machine with an ip of (eg) 192.168.99.100 .
-I can get the ip again by running:
+3. Run the following command:
+> ./dev/run.sh

+4. Find out the correct local url:
 > docker-machine ip default

-To view the demo pages, navigate to (for the above ip) http://192.168.99.100:8080/demos/index.html

-### Next up

-* work out how to view changes to code - I expect I'll have to stop and restart the container
+('default' is the name of the vm in virtualbox - could be different')

+5. View the demos at http://<your_local_url>/demos/index.html

+6. At end of session, clean up by running:
+> ./dev/halt.sh